svewap/nnrestapi/Documentation/About/About/50_support.rst

          .. container:: card-body flex-column d-flex

-            … to to give 99° more opportunities to support social and sustainable project "pro bono".
+            … to to give 99° more opportunities to support social and sustainable projects "pro bono".

             .. rst-class:: horizbuttons-striking-m mt-auto mb-0 ml-auto